When a Plan Comes Together

 We loved serving at Camp Berea in New Hampshire this summer.
 We took another service trip there this fall and have plans to return this winter.
 We also took a service trip to Greenwood Hills Bible Camp this fall.
 We are prayerfully considering a few options for the winter, including serving locally at Camp Sankanac since there are many travel restrictions in place.
 By spring, we’d like to serve some of the stateside ministries with year-long student discipleship programs that we have connections to from France.
 Serving in Europe among international students for several months each year is also still very much on our hearts once travel is allowed.

 Our boys keep us busy and they love to play outside, which is perfect for living in a “tiny home.”
 Rusty is almost 5 and is smart and creative.
 Max turned 2 on Christmas Eve and is fun, sweet and always trying to keep up with Rusty!

 Thank you for coming alongside us over the years through your prayers, encouragement and support.
 We are full-time volunteers and live by faith that God will provide for our needs.
-If you’d like to invest in God’s Kingdom through this ministry, you can find details on how to do that here as well as blog and video updates.
+If you’d like to invest in God’s Kingdom through this ministry, visit our homepage for details on how to do this.

 David, Rachel, Rusty & Max VanDuzer